Equality at work

 In addition, the existing position is that those employees who have reached their employer's normal retiring age common to both men and women or, if there is no such age, 65, lose protection against unfair dismissal except in the cases of those types of dismissal which are automatically unfair under IOM employment law.
 These are set out at section 9.3 of the Guide Isle of Man Employment Rights and Responsibilities: a Guide for Employers, Employees and Workers.
 In addition, cases can be brought by workers under the Employment (Sex Discrimination) Act 2000 irrespective of a claimant’s age.

 The Human Rights Act 2001 incorporates the European Convention on Human Rights into Isle of Man law.
 There have been a number of significant rulings in the UK and elsewhere which may affect, among other things, disciplinary hearings, employee privacy, religious beliefs and trade union rights.
-More information on the Act is available from the former Chief Secretary’s Office now Cabinet Office website and from the website of the UK Equality and Human Rights Commission.
+More information on the Act is available from the Cabinet Office website and from the website of the UK Equality and Human Rights Commission.

-A Bill has been drafted which will deal with discrimination comprehensively in respect of both employment and the provision of goods and services on various grounds including race; religion; sexual orientation; age; disability; and gender reassignment.
+The Equality Act 2017 will deal with discrimination comprehensively in respect of both employment and the provision of goods and services on the following grounds:

-For further information on the Bill’s progress and links to relevant documents please see the What's New? page.
+For further information on the Act and links to relevant documents please see the What's New? page.

 Anti-discrimination legislation covering goods and services